andyjennings314/IMATTC/README.md

 [Download and Install](https://github.com/andyjennings314/IMATTC/raw/master/IMATTC.user.js)

 **IMATTC is not currently supported in Greasemonkey.** It is suggested you use this Tampermonkey for now.
-If you have experience working with scripts in Greasemonkey, [I would not be averseto some help fixing this](https://github.com/andyjennings314/IMATTC/issues/9).
+If you have experience working with scripts in Greasemonkey, [I would not be averse to some help fixing this](https://github.com/andyjennings314/IMATTC/issues/9).

 ## Features
 - Total overhaul of the main mission listing, featuring: